Code-Institute-Submissions/milestone-project-03/milestone-project-2-testing.md

 ## Further testing:

 1. Asked fellow students to look at the site and report any issues they encountered.
 Issues spotted include:
-- No error message when unknown bands were searched for
+- No error message when unknown bands were searched for (NOTE:_This feature was added after this feedback was received_)
-- _This function was subsequently added_
-- Found issue when trying to play songs which have an apostrophe in the title
-- _The apostrophe in the template literal onclick function caused the string to prematurely end, so had to replace the apostrophe with '&apos' instead_
+- Found issue when trying to play songs which have an apostrophe in the title (_NOTE: Realised that any apostrophes in song titles in the template literal onclick function caused the string to prematurely end, so had to replace apostrophes with '&apos' instead_)
 2. Asked friends and family to test the site for ease of use
 3. The website has been viewed on different browsers, no issues were found